MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 ### Configure an export

 You can configure this export if you have access to a connection of this type.
+To configure the export with a shared connection, you need at least **Contributor** permissions in Customer Insights.
 For more information, see [permissions needed to configure an export](export-destinations.md#set-up-a-new-export).

 1. Go to **Data** > **Exports**.